 (2) A copy of the memorandum shall be entered in the records of the executive officer and shall be sufficient evidence of the matters stated therein.

-[Section 32 inserted by No. 16 of 1992 s.
+[Section 32 inserted: No. 16 of 1992 s.
 11.]

 33. Discontinuance of appeal

 (1) An appellant may at any time discontinue an appeal by giving notice of discontinuance to the Court and serving a copy of the notice on the other parties to the appeal and on the executive officer.